ocademy-ai/machine-learning/open-machine-learning-jupyter-book/assignments/machine-learning-productionization/pitch.md

 Your presentation should be limited to around 3 minutes.

-After the pitch, projects that received the most votes would remain.
+After the pitch, projects receiving the most votes would "survive".
-You will then form groups of 3-4 students, sharing one common project.
+You will then form groups of 3-4 students, each group sharing one common project.

 You will present your midterm work in this manner: